fdimuccio/play2-sockjs/README.md

 }
 ```

-in route.conf define the path to the controller:
+and in route.conf define the path to the controller:

 ```scala